zyz9066/zyz9066.github.io/_posts/2020-09-01-validation-techniques-in-sklearn.markdown

 svr = svm.SVR(gamma='scale') # support vector regression
 ```

-Create a 3x2 matrix (dataset rows, classifier columns) showing accuracy of 2 regression techniques above on the three regression datasets:
+Create a 3x2 matrix (dataset rows, classifier columns) showing accuracy of 2 regression techniques above on the three regression datasets (for *linnerud*, use only chinups).
+Get regression technique which has lower mean-squared error (across datasets) and dataset which has lowest mean squared-error (across regression methods):

 ```python
 # can't use loop because of irregular formats (linnerud)